codepath/android_guides/Using-Parcelable.md

   // REQUEST_CODE is defined above
   if (resultCode == RESULT_OK && requestCode == REQUEST_CODE) {
      // Extract object from result extras
-     MyParcelable object = data.getParcelableExtra("MY_KEY");  // make sure key matches the one specified in ActivityTwo.java }
+     // Make sure the key here matches the one specified in the result passed from ActivityTwo.java MyParcelable object = data.getParcelableExtra("myDataKey");
   }
+}
 ```

-Instead of using `getIntent()` to retrieve the passed object, we access the Intent object via the parameter (in this example, "data").
+Instead of using `getIntent()` to retrieve the passed object in this case, we access the `Intent` object via the parameter
+representing the result (in this example, "data").

 ### What It Is Not